By Jack Norris, Executive Director

 When you first go vegan, it’s common to feel that you need to prove to your friends and family that it’s possible to live without using any animal products.

-It’s important to realize that the vegan ethic is a recent development, and while there have been people throughout history who have preached kindness to animals, no society has been vegan.
+It’s important to realise that the vegan ethic is a recent development, and while there have been people throughout history who have preached kindness to animals, no society has been vegan.
 Because of our history of using animals, their body parts permeate the products that surround us, and fully eradicating animal ingredients from your life can be an unrealistic amount of pressure to bear.

 At this time in history, it’s not important that individuals be able to live 100% animal product-free, but rather to take the most important steps they can to move society away from using animals.
 There’s a strong argument for vegans to be about 99% vegan and use the extra time and emotional energy it would require to be “perfect” inspiring others to become vegan.